plausible/website/_posts/2021-08-03-how-we-scaled-customer-support-for-4-000-subscribers-and-1-000-monthly-trials-as-a-bootstrapped-saas.md

 These are the people who pay our bills and people without whom Plausible wouldn't exist.
 Being able to interact with them, accommodate them and make their experience better is very crucial to us.

-I believe that every team member, be it a founder, a developer or a marketer should get regular experience dealing with customer support to better understand the product they're working on and the customer they're serving.

 While at university, I had a part-time job at an online gaming company doing customer support.
 This was useful in giving me some real-world experience, providing some cash for my student life and taught me an important lesson.

+I believe that every team member, be it a founder, a developer or a marketer should get regular experience dealing with customer support to better understand the product they're working on and the customer they're serving.

 People that answer customer support questions understand your business the best.
 They hear from prospects and customers all the time.
+That's their job after all.

 They know what the frequently requested features are.
 They are familiar with the annoying bugs people complain about.
 They understand what competing brands people compare the product against.

 This means that customer support needs to be in very close contact with the rest of the business if you want to provide an outstanding product and user-friendly experience.

 Essential insights that should be prioritized and doubled down on will come from customer support.
+You will not need much market research if you simply listen to what your customers tell your support team.

 ## Scaling customer support without degrading the experience